Fate of the Hebel-Slichter peak in superconductors with strong antiferromagnetic fluctuations: Theory

 \subsubsection{Effects on the $1/T_1$ relaxation rate}

-To fully understand the effects of vertex corrections on $1/T_1T$, it is necessary to resort to numerical calculations (see Section \ref{num}), but some insight may still be gained analytically.
+To fully understand the effects of spin fluctuations on $1/T_1T$, it is necessary to resort to numerical calculations (see Section \ref{num}), but some insight may still be gained analytically.
 In the low frequency limit, the susceptibility may be approximated by

 in which case the relaxation rate is given by